axibase/atsd/tutorials/getting-started-portal.md

 The Charts library provides settings and functions to [add metadata](https://axibase.com/products/axibase-time-series-database/visualization/widgets/metadata/) to charts in order to eliminate manual tagging and labeling.

-Add the following settings at the `[configuration]` level to automatically embded entity and metric metadata into series legend.
+Add the following settings at the `[configuration]` level to automatically embed entity and metric metadata into series legend.

 ```ls
   legend-position = top